 The training program includes the following: Crate training, leash training, learning to be gentle, basic commands-sit, come, NO and Good.
 They start housebreaking –this must continue after they are in their new home.

-I have a great puppy nanny service.
+I recomend QT Pet Transport.
 They hand deliver your puppy to most major airports.
-The cost for this service is $500-$600-depending on the location.
+The cost for this service is approximintly $600-depending on the location.
+I do not set the price for the puppy nanny so the price can change without notice.
+You will schedule the flight for your puppy.

 Your puppy will go home with a blanket that has moms scent on it to help provide comfort, toy, trial bag of puppy food, Birth Certificate, executed contract and puppy tips.
 Before you pick your puppy up you will receive training material and a supply list.